BIC-MNI/man-pages/_man/autocrop.md

 would print out

 `-start 0 0 -7.9 -step 2 2 6.5 -nelements 128 128 15 `
-while autocrop -noreshape foo.mnc would give you
+while `autocrop -noreshape foo.mnc` would give you

 `-start 0,0,0 -count 15,128,128 `
-Note that the parameters are specified to *mincresample* in canonical x,y,z order; for *mincreshape*, though, the parameters are reordered according to the volume at hand.
+Note that the parameters are specified to [mincresample](mincresample) in canonical x,y,z order; for [mincreshape](mincreshape), though, the parameters are reordered according to the volume at hand.
 In this case, the volume is transverse, so the dimensions are z,y,x.